Sports Cardiology Services

 - Stress Testing and Cardiopulmonary Exercise Testing - A stress test is an extremely useful tool to assess the fitness of the athlete, to evaluate for evidence of blockages in the coronary arteries, abnormal heart rhythms provoked by exercise, and to attempt to elicit symptoms in a controlled environment that may occur during training.
 Cardiopulmonary exercise testing allows for measurement of maximal oxygen consumption (VO2 max) and lactate threshold, which can be essential information for you and your coach to help guide training and progress.

 - Coronary Calcium Scoring – A coronary calcium score is a low-radiation, no-contrast radiology test that can help to further refine your individual cardiac risk profile.
-It may be used to help guide decisions on when to start preventative medications if the traditional risk assessment is intermediate.
+It may be used to help guide decisions on when to start preventive medications if the traditional risk assessment is intermediate.